Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Catching Stardust by Natalie Starkey
+1. The True Believer by Eric Boffer
 2. Star Wars: The Force Awakens

-### Current Book Completed Count as of 4-28-2022
+### Current Book Completed Count as of 5-2-2022

-Non-fiction - 3\
+Non-fiction - 4\
 Fiction - 10